Om-Mishra7/python-labs/README.md

      @app.route('/')
      def home():
          return 'Hello, CodeDamn!'

+     # Check if the script is being run directly
+     if __name__ == "__main__":
+         # Run the Flask app on port 1337
+         app.run(host="0.0.0.0", port=1337)
      ```

    - Save the file.

+   - Install Flask and Requests using the following commands:

+     ```bash
+     pip install Flask
+     pip install requests
+     ```

    - Run the Flask app:

      ```bash
-     flask run
+     python3 app.py
      ```

    - Access the app at the provided URL in the output.
 You should see the message "Hello, CodeDamn!" displayed in your browser.
+A browser preview will appear on the side.

 2. **Create a Route for API Request:**